PopeJuliusII/leetcode/Problem 345 - Reverse Vowels of a String/explanation.md

 ### Solution 2: Space Complexity

 `O(1)`.
-I would argue that the time complexity is `O(1)`.
+I would argue that the space complexity is `O(1)`.
 The use of the `vowel_set` is `O(1)`, as it does not increase, irrespective of the size of `s`.
-I would also argue that the return objects size should not be included.
+I would also argue that the return object's size should not be included.
 This is because, otherwise, the space complexity would be meaningless.
 Contrast this solution with Solution 1.
 There, we create a new list in memory and a new string (`"".join`, last line).
 Here, we are only creating a new string.
-As stings in Python are immutable, I would argue that this solution should be labelled `O(1)`, but I understand why others may state that `ans` makes it an `O(n)` solution.
+As strings in Python are immutable, I would argue that this solution should be labelled `O(1)`, but I understand why others may state that `ans` makes it an `O(n)` solution.

 ### Solution 2: Time Complexity

 `O(n)`, where `n` is the length of `s`.
-This is because we have to traverse the list once, via the `for` loop.
+This is because we have to traverse the string once, via the `for` loop.